 Check Your Insurance Coverage

 It’s a good idea to check your insurance coverage and look at what your insurer will and won’t cover.
 Ask about coverage for open houses and showings, which is included in CRES Real Estate E&O policies.
-With CRES E&O + ClaimPrevent ® policies, you’ll even have access to expert legal advice 7 days a week, so you can prevent claims before they become lawsuits.
+With CRES E&O + ClaimPrevent ® policies, you’ll even have access to expert legal advice pre-claim, so you can prevent claims before they become lawsuits.

 If you’re looking for superior coverage from real estate insurance experts, contact CRES today at 800-880-2747.
 As part of one of the largest insurance brokers in the world, we can find you the best policy at the best price from our unequalled access to E&O options.